rbock/sqlpp11/docs/Select.md

 ```C++
 foo.join(bar).on(foo.id == bar.foo).left_outer_join(baz).on(bar.id == baz.ref);
 ```
-_Hint_: Omitting the call to `on` will result in mildly horrible error messages...
+_Hint_: Omitting the call to `on` will result in mildly horrible error messages.
+But if you really want to join without a condition, then you can call `.unconditionally()` to express the intent.

 ## Where
 The where condition can be set via the `where` method, which takes a boolean expression argument, for instance:
 ```C++
 select(all_of(foo)).from(foo).where(foo.id != 17 and foo.name.like("%cake"));
 ```

+In order to prevent users from accidentally forgetting the `.where()` clause, the library requires a call to `.where()` or `.unconditionally()`.
+The latter expresses the intent to select all rows unconditionally.

 ## Group By
 The method `group_by` takes one or more expression arguments, for instance: